daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

-## Amazon API Gateway

-The Amazon API Gateway is a serverless and scalable service used for building a serverless API service with AWS Lambda.
-It will proxy the request to AWS Lambda.
-Supports RESTful APIs and WebSocket APIs.

 ## Lightsail

 Enables a VPS to be launched and managed with ease.
 It is a simpler alternative to using EC2, RDS, ELB, EBS, Route 53, etc. It is great for people with minimal cloud experience.